pingcap/docs-cn/develop/dev-guide-sample-application-java.md

             // 2.
 And then, create DAO to manager your data.
             PlayerDAO playerDAO = new PlayerDAO();

             // 3.
-Run some simple example.
+Run some simple examples.

             // Create a player who has 1 coin and 1 goods. playerDAO.runTransaction(session, playerDAO.createPlayers(Collections.singletonList(